precious36/National_Library_Information_System/README.md

 1. **Library Catalogue Service** (MongoDB on localhost)
 2. **Staff Management Service** (MS SQL with JWT Authentication)
 3. **Membership and Lending Service** (MS SQL on localhost)
+##Prerequisites

+1. Install .NET 8 SDK on your system.
+2. Install MongoDB Community Edition and ensure it is running on localhost:27017.
+3. Install Microsoft SQL Server and configure it to run locall
+4. Install SQL Server Management Studio (SSMS) to manage databases.
+5. Import the necessary .bacpac files for the databases:
+   - NaLib_Staff_ManagementDB.bacpac
+   - Member_and_LendingBD.bacpac

 ---